ObjectModules/deploy/Mapping.md

 _It could even never ever happen on your whole live that you find your best food!_

+So you can't get it here.
+Let say you better go to a doctor to know what is the best food for you.
+Would you define what is your doctor going to do?

+Of course he will first check what do you need, what do you want.
+Then if he is agree with then he will do examine your self and find the food on his library that match to your data.
+Here is the important think is he will choose the food base on your data.

+It is really different with what if you getting the food by your self, you will find the food with the food you want, not the food that match to your data.

+`Just do the way they want.
+Not of what you think.`

+##What we offer
 We have to sorted out all information in related to the food.
 We also need all of your data.
 Then we can define your best food.

 Getting the data of the food is one process.
 Getting the data of you is also another process.
 Both are different.